Matoy7/anchor-interview-task/README.md

 # Spreadsheet Manager API

 This project provides an API for managing spreadsheets, built using **Java** and **Spring Boot**.
-The API allows users to create, update, and retrieve spreadsheet data, as well as handle various spreadsheet operations like adding rows, columns, and editing cell data.
+The API allows users to create, update, and retrieve spreadsheet data, as well as handle various spreadsheet operations like adding cell data.
+It also support Lookup option for a cell to referenace another cell's value.

 ## Features

 - Create and manage spreadsheets
-- Add, update, and delete rows/columns in a spreadsheet
+- Add and update cells in a spreadsheet
 - Get spreadsheet data by ID
+- Lookup option for a cell to referenace another cell's value.

 ## Prerequisites